DISCOVER THE BEST SWISS LANDMARKS

 This iconic monument was carved in 1820 and features an enormous lion being pierced with a spear.
 It’s one of the most popular tourist attractions in Switzerland, drawing visitors from around the world.
 The powerful imagery of the lion, facing death with dignity and courage, is a reminder of the bravery and loyalty of these brave Swiss soldiers.
 It’s certainly worth a visit for anyone in Lucerne and a main stop at any Lucerne walking tour.

-These are just a few of the many stunning places to visit and explore in Switzerland.
+These are just a few of the many famous Swiss landmarks.
 Whether you’re looking for breathtaking views or outdoor adventure, Switzerland has something for everyone.